1chovek/hack-bg-exam/README.md

 includes 3 main classess

-IMPORTANT: for point3 the txt files are in format

-"jQuery": ["queryJ"],
-"underscore": ["lodash"],
-"backbone": ["jQuery", "underscore"],
-"queryJ": [],
-"lodash": []

-without the { in the begining and } at the end...
+IMPORTANT: for point3 the 2 txt files i used dont have spaceh before the info in the lines and are missing the { in the begining and } at the end...